caro46/Tetraploid_project/correction_pacbio.md

 Previous to the correction, LoRDEC builds or loads the de Bruijn graph of the short reads.
 This can also take some time if the SR set is huge.*

 Sooooo I might stay on queue forever...probably need to speak about that we BE.

+OK so I tried on a subset for a shorter time and ended with an error so I killed all the LOrDEC jobs and tried again on subset using `-a 100000`.